Part 1·1.1·15 min read

 The origin of mitochondria

-Mitochondria have their own DNA — separate from the nucleus.
-This is because they were originally free-living bacteria that were engulfed by a larger cell about 1.5 billion years ago and never left.
+Mitochondria have their own — separate from the nucleus.
+This is because they were originally free-living bacteria that were engulfed by a larger about 1.5 billion years ago and never left.
 This is called endosymbiotic theory.
-They've since transferred most of their genes to the nucleus but retained a small genome for fast local control of energy production.
+They've since transferred most of their to the nucleus but retained a small for fast local control of energy production.
 It's the original microservice that got absorbed into the monolith.

 The Cell Cycle: Scheduled Jobs and Replication

 1. G1 phase — Growth.
-The cell checks that conditions are right for division.
+The checks that conditions are right for division.
 Think of it as a pre-build validation step.

 Why This Foundation Matters for Bioinformatics

-• RNA-seq reads the transcripts being actively deployed
+• the transcripts being actively deployed

-• Proteomics reads the running executables (proteins)
+• Proteomics the running executables ()

-The cell is not a bag of molecules.
+The is not a bag of molecules.
 It's a system.
 And like any system, you understand it best by understanding its architecture.